Aanok/jftui/README.md

 jftui is a minimalistic, lightweight command line client for the open source [Jellyfin](http://jellyfin.org/) media server.
 It is developed for the GNU/Linux OS only, although it may be possible to make it run on BSD's.

 # Installation
+The program must be built from source.
+For Arch Linux users, there is an AUR [package](https://aur.archlinux.org/packages/jftui-git/) that will do so automatically.

 ## Dependencies
 - [libcurl](https://curl.haxx.se/libcurl/) (runtime)
 - [libmpv](https://mpv.io) >= 1.24 (runtime)
 - [YAJL](https://lloyd.github.io/yajl/) >= 2.0 (runtime)
 - [PEG](http://piumarta.com/software/peg/) (development only)

-For Arch Linux users, there is an AUR [package](https://aur.archlinux.org/packages/jftui-git/) that will build from source.

 ## Building